HVAC, Commercial Air Conditioning Technology, Associate of Applied Science

-Heating and air conditioning mechanic and installer median salary: $45,457 1
+Heating and air conditioning mechanic and installer: $50,673 1

 The Commercial Air Conditioning program is offered at the San Jacinto College North campus.
 The Residential Air Conditioning program is offered at the San Jacinto College South campus.
-Both programs offer an occupational certificate, a certificate of technology, and an Associate of Applied Science (AAS).
-The North campus offers the Level 2 certificate.
+Both programs offer an Occupational Certificate, a Certificate of Technology, and an Associate of Applied Science (AAS) degree.
+The North campus also offers the Level 2 Certificate.
 All courses in each certificate apply to the commercial or residential AAS.

 Associate of Applied Science Degree

-The air conditioning technology program on the North campus is designed to train students with entry-level Heating Ventilation Air Conditioning and Refrigeration (HVAC/R) skills required for the field of commercial and industrial air conditioning, refrigeration, and heating.
+The College designed the Air Conditioning Technology program on the North campus to train students with entry-level Heating Ventilation Air Conditioning and Refrigeration (HVAC/R) skills required for the field of commercial and industrial air conditioning, refrigeration, and heating.
 The greater Houston Gulf Coast area is generally considered to be the most air conditioned region in the world.
 Graduates will complete their training in the new Center for Industrial Technology and may use their knowledge and ability to become a state licensed independent business owner or find employment with the many companies looking for qualified technicians.
 Training includes the installation, repair, and maintenance of commercial and industrial air conditioning, refrigeration, and heating equipment.